 Open Meeting Law and Virtual Meetings

-- IFLS Library survey results: Opening, mask requirements, quarantine, curbside, programming Edit right on the page.
+- IFLS Library survey results: Open status (bathrooms, community rooms), curbside, programming, staff status.
+Edit spreadsheet on this page.

 - From Niche Academy: Reopening Lives Academy: crowd-sourced documentation from librarians.